strapi/documentation/docusaurus/docs/user-docs/releases/creating-a-release.md

 # Creating a release

-The [Releases](/user-docs/releases/introduction) page allows creating new releases that will be used to group content-types.
+The [Releases](/user-docs/releases/introduction) page allows creating new releases that will be used to group entries.

 <!-- TODO: add actual screenshots for both light and dark modes -->
 <ThemedImage